-- When teaching or talking with chldren about climate change risks, we have a responsibility not to 'sugar-coat' the climate situation, but to state age appropriate truths.
-State that the climate and ecological crisis will make life harder for all, until we can collectivly mobilise a transition to a sustainable society. - Present 2/3 solutions for every difficult fact. e.g. https://drawdown.org/climate-solutions-101 - Be careful not to present projections and risks as facts.
+- When teaching or talking with chldren about cilmate change risks, we have a responsibility not to 'sugar-coat' the climate situation, but to illustrate how climate may soon become an imminent and personal threat to all, whilst presenting a hopeful alternative to inspire agency and motivate change. - Present 2/3 solutions for every difficult fact. e.g. https://drawdown.org/climate-solutions-101